-Fascism (from Italian fascio – bundle, bundle, association) – socio-political movement, widely spread in European countries in the 20-40’s 20 century.
+Fascism (from Italian fascio – bundle, association) – socio-political movement, widely spread in European countries in the 20-40’s 20 century.
 In the ideology of this movement, the ideas of social Darwinism, the organic theory of the state, syndicalism, nationalism, racism and other ideas are whimsically combined 19 – beginning 20 century.
 The ideologists of fascism used, in particular, some peculiarly prepared ideas of the Italian political scientist G. Moski, the Austrian sociologist L. Gumplowicz, the French sociologist G. Lebon, the French syndicalist J. Sorel, and others, although they are hardly legitimate to be regarded as adherents of this ideological and political flow.
 A significant contribution to the formation and development of ideas, principles and valuesof fascism was made by J.A. de Gobineau, X.Chamberlen, G.D’Annunzio, J. Gentile, A. Rosenberg, J. Goebbels and, of course, B. Mussolini and A. Hitler.

 A complete expression of the fascist ideology was in Italian fascism and German national socialism, embodied in the dictatorial political regimes, first in Italy, and then in Germany.
 Between them were transitional or hybrid pro-fascist regimes of General Franco in Spain, Salazar in Portugal, Horthy in Hungary.